Cissus discolor comes from the island of Java, where it’s found growing in the warm tropical rain forests.

 Don’t allow the soil to dry out completely.

-The plant also benefits from fertilizer during the spring, summer, and fall.
+Cissus amazonica also benefits from fertilizer during the spring, summer, and fall.

 Fertilize every three to four weeks during these seasons.

 In the winter, water sparingly.
-Wait for the soil to dry out and don’t fertilize.
+Wait for the soil to dry out, and don’t fertilize.

-Another option is to place a tray of moist gravel under the plant.
+To increase the humidity, another option is to place a tray of moist gravel under the plant.

 Soil and Transplanting

-How to Propagate Rex Begonia Vine Cissus
+How to Propagate Cissus Discolor The Rex Begonia Vine

 As the plant rarely flowers, buying seeds is the only way to obtain them.